nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all students using the `students` command.
 Multiple students in the list.

     1. Test case: `deleteStudent 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: First student is deleted from the list.
+Details of the deleted student shown in the status message.

     1. Test case: `deleteStudent 0`<br>
        Expected: No student is deleted.
 Error details shown in the status message.